 I came across The Sound of Gravel while perusing the Goodreads choice nominees, where it was a finalist in the Memoir category.
 I read the synopsis and couldn’t get my hands on it fast enough.

-Ruth Wariner grew up in one of these Mexican polygamist outposts, born to a diehard believer mother and a father she never met; he was murdered by his brother while she was a baby.
+Ruth Wariner grew up in one of the Mormon polygamist sects that escaped American persecution by setting up outposts in Mexico, born to a diehard believer mother and a father she never met; he was murdered by his brother while she was a baby.
 Her father was Joel LeBaron, founder of the Church of the Firstborn, headquartered on the Colonia LeBaron ranch in Chihuahua, Mexico.
 Ruth’s mother struggles in extreme poverty to raise Ruth and her siblings while married to her new total shitbag husband, who does nothing but impregnate her and his other wives, abuse the children and perform shoddy repair work around the colony.

 Several of Ruth’s siblings have learning or developmental disorders, and it falls to Ruth and her brother Matt to care for the always-growing towheaded brood, while trying to navigate their own childhood stresses like sporadic schooling, malnutrition, hunger, and the lack of steadying familial connections from a reasonable, loving extended family.
 Reasonable meaning: not an overflowing anthill of half siblings and cousins in a technologically impaired, impoverished, isolated religious colony.